 When a child leaves the school, the DSL will ensure their child protection file is transferred to the new school or college as soon as possible (ideally within five working days of the child starting at their new school or college), ensuring secure transit, and confirmation of receipt will be obtained.
 As a school we will transfer the child protection file separately from the main pupil file.
 As a receiving school we will ensure key staff such as designated safeguarding leads and SENCOs, are aware as required.
 In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-The current host school in this process should not photocopy and retain child protection records as this is deemed from the Information Commissioners Office that this would contravene The Data Protection Act 2018, but rather produce a chronology to pass on with the child protection records and retain a copy of this chronology for themselves for audit purposes, this would be deemed as best practice.
+The current host school in this process should not photocopy and retain child protection records as this is deemed from the Information Commissioners Office that this would contravene The Data Protection Act 2018, but rather produce a chronology to pass on with the child protection records as best practice.